Alchevsk

 Alchevsk is one of the largest industrial centers in the Donbas, and comprises a quarter of the entire oblast's production.
-The city economy depends on OJSC "Alchevsk Iron & Steel Works" (a trade blockade by Ukrainian activists during the war in Donbas has all but halted production of this plant in February 2017) and "Alchevsk Coke-Chemical Plant" companies.
+Its economy depends on the companies of OJSC "Alchevsk Iron & Steel Works" (a trade blockade by Ukrainian activists during the war in Donbas has all but halted production of this plant in February 2017) and "Alchevsk Coke-Chemical Plant".

 The city was known as Voroshylovsk (Ворошиловськ) from 1931 to 1961, and then Kommunarsk (Комунарськ) until 1991.
-Alchevsk came under control of pro-Russian separatists in early 2014, and was incorporated into the Lugansk People's Republic.
-After the 2022 annexation referendums in Russian-occupied Ukraine, Russia claimed the city as part of Russia.
+Alchevsk came under control of pro-Russian separatists in early 2014, and was incorporated into the self-proclaimed Luhansk People's Republic (LPR / LNR).
+After declaring its annexation of the region in 2022, Russia has claimed the city.

 History

 Alchevsk was founded in 1895 with the establishment of an iron works and named after the Russian industrialist Oleksiy Alchevsky who founded the Donetsk–Yuryev Metallurgical Society.

 A local newspaper is published in the city since 1930.

-In 1931, Alchevsk was renamed Voroshilovsk, after Kliment Voroshilov, a Soviet military and party figure.
+In 1931, Alchevsk was renamed Voroshylovsk, after Kliment Voroshilov, a Soviet military and party figure.

 During World War II, in 1942–1943, the German occupiers operated a Gestapo prison in the city.

 As Voroshilov's personality cult was diminishing, the town was renamed Kommunarsk in 1961.
-After the dissolution of the Soviet Union, the original name was restored in 1992.
+After the dissolution of the Soviet Union, the original name was restored in 1991.